magmide/magmide/README.md

 The goal of this project is to: **create a programming language and surrounding education/tooling ecosystem capable of making formal verification and provably correct software mainstream and normal among working software engineers**.

 Software is an increasingly critical component of our society, underpinning almost everything we do.
 It's also extremely vulnerable and unreliable.
-Software vulnerabilities and errors have likely caused humanity trillions of dollars in damage, social harm, waste, and lost growth opportunity in the digital age.
+Software vulnerabilities and errors have likely caused humanity trillions of dollars in damage, social harm, waste, and lost growth opportunity in the digital age (I think [Tony Hoare's estimate](https://en.wikipedia.org/wiki/Tony_Hoare#Apologies_and_retractions) is way too conservative, especially if you include more than `null` errors).
 What would it look like if it was both possible and tractable for working software engineers to build and deploy software that was *provably correct*?

 I strongly believe a world with such a capability would not only see a significant improvement in *magnitude* of social good produced by software, but a significant improvement in *kind* of social good.
 In the same way that Rust gave engineers much more capability to safely compose arbitrary pieces of software therefore enabling them to confidently build much more ambitious systems, a language that gives them the ability to automatically check arbitrary conditions will make safe composition and ambitious design arbitrarily easier to do correctly.